Loading

 Altar cloth (Tok wi).
 Pekalongan.

-A hand-drawn batik gaily coloured on a red and blue fine cotton base.
+A hand-drawn batik gaily coloured on a red and blue cotton base.
 The central design contains a mythical lion, surrounded by phoenix and other symbols that are intended to ward off evil.
 Elaborately decorated altar cloths reflecting elements of Buddhism were important items in Chinese temples and households to ensure prosperity, wealth and well-being.
 These batik versions were modelled on imported silk and embroidered Tok Wi from China.

 Material: Fine cotton batik.